This article covers:

 - How report fields will display on a report

-- If you are directly integrating with an accounting system, check out the article on your specific package (QuickBooks Online, QuickBooks Desktop, Intacct, Xero or NetSuite) as you will want to create these fields within that system then sync over to Expensify.
+- If you are directly integrating with an accounting system for a company Policy, check out the article on your specific package (QuickBooks Online, QuickBooks Desktop, Intacct, Xero or NetSuite) as you will want to create these fields withinthat system then sync over to Expensify.
 You will not be able to create them within Expensify because they would then not align with your accounting system.

-- You must be a policy admin in order to create report fields for a policy.
+- You must be a Policy Admin in order to create report fields for a Company policy.
+(Report fields can be configured for reports on your Personal policy the Settings > > Policies > Personal Policy > Reports page).

 - As long as you have report fields set up for a policy, they will be required pieces of information for that report.
 If a report field is not filled in or selected, this will flag a report violation and may prevent report submission or export.